Palermo Sicily, Italy Travel Guide

 Day 1: Settle into accommodation.
 Afternoon: Palermo Cathedral, Palazzo dei Normanni, Cappella Palatina.
 Wander Quattro Canti and Piazza Pretoria.
 Evening: Aperitivo and dinner.

-Days 1-3: Follow the weekend itinerary, covering major city attractions, markets, and the Kalsa district.
-This features a dive into these areas.
+Days 1-3: Follow the weekend itinerary, covering major city landmarks, markets, and the Kalsa district.
+This features a deep look at these areas.

 Combine the one-week Palermo itinerary with multi-day extensions to other parts of Sicily.
 Focus on specific interests like food, history, or nature.